hyoshioka0128/bot-docs.ja-jp/articles/bot-service-channel-directline-extension-net-bot.md

         app.UseDefaultFiles();
         app.UseStaticFiles();

-        // Allow bot to use named pipes. app.UseBotFrameworkNamedPipe();
+        // Allow the bot to use named pipes. app.UseNamedPipes();

         app.UseMvc();
     }